raml-org/datatype-expansion/tools/datatype-expansion/doc/algorithms.md

 1. if `form` is a `String`
   1. if `form` is a RAML built-in data type, we return `(Record "type" form)`
   2. if `form` is a Type Expression, we return the output of calling the algorithm recursively with the parsed type expression and the provided `bindings`
-  3. if `form` is a key in `bindings` we return the output of invoking the algorithm recursively with the value for `form` found in `bindings` and the `bindings` mapping
+  3. if `form` is a key in `bindings`:
+    1. If the type hasn't been traversed yet, we return the output of invoking the algorithm recursively with the value for `form` found in `bindings` and the `bindings` mapping and we add the type to the current traverse path
+    2. If the type has been traversed:
+      1. We mark the value for the current form as a fixpoint recursion: `$recur`
+      2. We find the container form matching the recursion type and we wrap it into a `(fixpoint RAMLForm)` form.
   4. else we return an error
 2. if `form` is a `Record`
   1. we initialize a variable `type`